luamfb/tempest-lcd/README.md

 Where `FILENAME` is any file under the `inputs/` folder, and `HORIZONTAL_REFRESH_RATE` is the value explained above.
+Alternatively, you can use the experimental MIDI player by additionally passing the `--midi` option; then FILENAME must be the path to a MIDI file instead.
+You can find a few example MIDI files in the `midi_inputs/` folder.

 On the first run, this command will download all dependencies needed to run this program.
 Note, however, that you will also need [SDL2][3] installed.